 Surplus stores.
 Surplus stores or scratch-and-dent stores can be a good source of discount groceries.
 Just make sure to closely examine the packaging and check dates before purchasing.

 Online.
-One of my favorite ways to save on groceries and household items is by shopping online at stores like Alice or Amazon.
+One of my favorite ways to save on groceries and household items is by shopping online at stores like Amazon.
 You can get some great deals – often with free shipping.
 You also save money because you don’t have to drive to the store and you’re less likely to impulse shop.

 Where do you find deals on groceries?